 When you are not using your mug, store it on the charger for your next cup of coffee.
 I have found the battery life reasonable and lasts me a few hours.
 The newest Ember actually comes with a charging coaster that will keep your mug charged and your coffee warm ALL day.
 You can’t beat that.
 It comes in a variety of colors for everyone in your family.
 Below you’ll find the latest Ember on Amazon.

-Electric Beverage Warmer
+Electric Cup Warmer

 Another electric option is an electric beverage warmer.
 It’s a small hot plate that heats the bottom of your mug to keep the coffee inside hot.
 If you get a good one, it should keep your coffee warm for about three hours without scorching it, creating an unpleasant flavor.
+These work similar to candle warmers.

 If you decide to go this route, I recommend the Nicelucky Coffee Mug Warmer.
 This device has excellent reviews from thousands of people on Amazon.
 I like the Nicelucky Coffee Mug Warmer because it fits a variety of sized coffee mugs on it.
 Also, depending on what model you purchase, there are 2-3 different heating temperatures to choose from.
 You can have you can keep your coffee nice and warm or piping hot.
 There’s also an auto shut-off, so no need to worry about forgetting about it and causing a hazard.